Hashfyre/k8s-tutes/Kubernetes/104-daemonset-nodeexporter-prometheus-grafana/README.md

 port.

-Create the service by running `kubectl create -f prometheus-service.yaml`.
-You can then view it by running `kubectl get services --namespace=monitoring prometheus -o yaml`.
+Create the service by running `kubectl create -f prometheus-svc.yml`.
+You can then view it by running `kubectl get services --namespace=monitoring prometheus -o yml`.

 One thing to note is that you will see something like `nodePort:
 30827` in the output.
 We could access the service on that port on any